nmdp-bioinformatics/seq-ann/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-GFE could always use more documentation, whether as part of the
+SeqAnn could always use more documentation, whether as part of the
-official GFE docs, in docstrings, or even on the web in blog posts,
+official SeqAnn docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback